-At West Exe our aim is to prevent bullying through education, by prompt and sustained response to reports of bullying, and by developing the confidence of students.
+At School our aim is to prevent bullying through education, by prompt and sustained response to reports of bullying, and by developing the confidence of students.
 We aim to have a culture of courage, compassion and citizenship and respect where difference is valued.
-The School aims to foster an atmosphere of friendship, mutual trust, respect and consideration for each person within the community.
+The school aims to foster an atmosphere of friendship, mutual trust, respect and consideration for each person within the community.

-To establish an ethos where students set a good example to others.
-To encourage all members of our school community to recognise bullying, acknowledge its unacceptability and report it.
+We are proud of our recognition the school community has received for the work done to achieve the Antibullying silver kite mark award.
+We will continue to foster an ethos where students set a good example to others.
+We encourage all members of our school community to recognise bullying, acknowledge its unacceptability and report it.
 We have a system of support for students who have been bullied and a system of clear, fair and consistent responses to incidences of bullying ensuring that everyone is in a supportive, caring and safe environment.
 Bullying is unacceptable and will not be tolerated in our community.